Hans Oerlemans

 Johannes "Hans" Oerlemans (born October 8, 1950 in Eethen) is a Dutch climatologist specialized in glaciology and sea level.
 He has been a professor of meteorology in the Faculty of Physics and Astronomy at Utrecht University since 1989.

 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1994.
 In 2001 he won the Spinoza Prize.
 In 2010 he was made a Knight of the Order of the Netherlands Lion.
+In 2022 he was awarded the Balzan Prize for Glaciation and Ice Sheet Dynamics together with Dorthe Dahl-Jensen.